Baozupopo/researching-HTML-elements/README.md

 ## Problem Statement

-As you become familiar with the fundamentals of HTML, you'll get comfortable setting up the basics of a web document.
+As you become familiar with the fundamentals of HTML, you'll get comfortable setting up basic webpages.
 However, you will notice that some tags that you'll come across fall outside of your scope of knowledge.

-We will inevitably come across unfamiliar HTML elements or elements for which we do not fully understand the meaning and/or use.
-The best place to find these answer is the web itself.
+We will all inevitably come across unfamiliar HTML elements.
+Or maybe we'll encounter an element that's familiar, but it will be used in a way we don't understand.
+How are we going to level-up?
+The techniques for searching for technical help are similar to searching for any-old-thing on the internet, but we have to be more careful about which sources we trust.
+This is a skill you will build over time, but here are some good guidelines to keep in mind.

 ## Objectives

-1. Use search engines as resource to find information
+1. Use search engines as a resource to find information
 2. Observe and identify which resources will contain relevant information
 3. Compare mulitple resources to find the most comprehensive information

-## Use search engines as resource to find information
+## Use Search Engines as a Resources to Find Information

-We will inevitably come across unfamiliar HTML elements or elements for which we do not fully understand the meaning and/or use.
-The best place to find these answer is the web itself.
-The open and free documentation on the web gets better every day.

 Let's say in your research, you come across an unfamiliar element like `<samp>`.
 We can google `samp html element,` and we will find an endless list of results to choose from.
 Sometimes